jaantollander/masters-thesis/content/20_hpc.md

 In contrast, parallel computing is about performing multiple independent operations simultaneously, intending to reduce run time, and performing larger calculations.

 *High-performance computing (HPC)* relies on parallel computing to provide large computing resources for solving computationally demanding and data-intensive problems.
-These problems include simulating complex systems, solving large computational models, data science, and training machine learning models.
+These problems include simulations of complex systems, solving large computational models, data science, and training machine learning models.
 Examples of commercial and research applications of HPC include:

 - Weather modeling for weather forecasting